-- A. FDIC insurance coverage.

-- B. United States Treasuries and Agencies.

-- C. Texas State, county, city, school, or political subdivision bonds with a remaining maturity of ten (10) years or less with investment grade bond rating of AAA from at least one major bond rating agency.

-The use of a letter of credit issued to the City by the Federal Home Loan Bank may be considered by the City to provide collateral for certificates of deposit.
+- 1.A.
+FDIC insurance or National Credit Union Share Insurance Fund coverage. - 2.B.
+United States Treasuries and Agencies. - C.a.
+Texas State, county, city, school, or political subdivision bonds with a remaining maturity of ten (10) years or less with investment grade bond rating of AAA from at least one major bond rating agency. - D.b.
+Letter of credit issued to the City by the Federal Home Loan Bank may be considered certificates of deposit.

-The City's Investment Officers reserve the right to accept or reject any form of collateral or enhancement stated above at their sole discretion.
+The City's Investment Officers reserve the right to accept or reject any approved form of collateral at their sole discretion.
 All collateral shall be subject to inspection and audit by the Chief Financial Officer or the City's independent auditors.